AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 Then the time uncertainty equals 5.10%.

 These calculations motivate the second advantage that this circuit gives you; this advantage is deeper and less visible, but much more important: reliability.
 Suppose that you are using the circuit with common tolerances in a 1000-unit production run.
-Since every PCB has different capacitanca and resistance values, each PCB has a different time charging curve; what I can guarantee is that this curve is at all times located between the "fast case" yellow curve and the "slow case" pink curve of figure figure 9, and that the charging times between PCBs will vary in a 20.62% margin.
-This means that the actual timings to reser and DFU can vary wildly between PCBs.
+Since every PCB has different capacitance and resistance values, each PCB has a different time charging curve; what I can guarantee is that this curve is at all times located between the "fast case" yellow curve and the "slow case" pink curve of figure figure 9, and that the charging times between PCBs will vary in a 20.62% margin.
+This means that the actual timings to reset and DFU can vary wildly between PCBs.
 On the other hand, if you use tighter tolerances, the charging curve will be confined between the fast and slow curves of figure figure 10, which are much closer together; hence the actual timings of each PCB will vary mildly (inside a 5.1% margin, which is much more tolerable), as opposed to the large variations you would get if you used the more common tolerances.
-The fact that the circuit is more predictable and less variable -- hence, more **reliable** -- means that the behavior of the circuit will be more uniform across all production units, that is, while the normal tolerance components will give each unit a very different timing, the tighter tolerance will make sure all PCB units will be under a very strict margin.
+The fact that the circuit is more predictable and less variable -- hence, more **reliable** -- means that the behaviour of the circuit will be more uniform across all production units, that is, while the normal tolerance components will give each unit a very different timing, the tighter tolerance will make sure all PCB units will be under a very strict margin.
 This, in turn, makes sure that your product is much closer to specifications.

 My opinion and experience on this matter are this: use component footprints so that the common tolerance and the tighter tolerance components share the same footprints; for instance, use a 1206 resistor and a 0805 capacitor footprint, as there are both 5% and 1% 1206 resistors just like 20% and 5% 0805 capacitors.
 That way you can keep prototype costs down by using the more common tolerances and, on the final more polished product, you use the tighter tolerances components because, at a large scale, the price per PCB will be increased marginally while the circuit will be much more reliable and user-friendly.

 ## References

 **[1]** *STM32F0x1/STM32F0x2/STM32F0x8 advanced ARM-based 32-bit MCUs series reference manual*.
 Available at [this link](https://www.st.com/resource/en/reference_manual/dm00031936-stm32f0x1stm32f0x2stm32f0x8-advanced-armbased-32bit-mcus-stmicroelectronics.pdf).
-Last accessed june 22, 2020.
+Last accessed June 22, 2020.

 **[2]** *Getting started with STM32F0x1/x2/x8 hardware development*.
 Available at [this link](https://www.st.com/resource/en/application_note/dm00051986-getting-started-with-stm32f0x1x2x8-hardware-development-stmicroelectronics.pdf).
-Last accessed june 22, 2020.
+Last accessed June 22, 2020.

 **[3]** *STM32F072xB / STM32F072x8 MCUs datasheet*.
 Available at [this link](https://www.st.com/resource/en/datasheet/stm32f072rb.pdf).
-Last accessed june 22, 2020.
+Last accessed June 22, 2020.